 Editors and Sound Engineers

 While the audio narrator is responsible for putting a voice to the story, it is the job of the audiobook editor and the recording engineers to ensure that voice is clear and loud enough to meet industry standards.
-It is especially important for major publishers like Audible, which follows a strict set of technical rules before an audiobook meets the requirements to enter the Amazon Audible marketplace.
+It is especially important for major publishers like Audible, which follows a strict set of technical rules before the audiobooks meets the requirements to enter the Amazon Audible marketplace.
 If it doesn’t follow the Audible rules, then it is automatically rejected from the store.

 While audiobooks of bestselling titles don’t have much trouble getting sold in stores, a standard audiobook may find itself in a harder position due to competition from a lot of other titles in the market.
 In the United States alone, around 50,000 audiobooks are being produced each year and rising.
 So, to cover the costs of production, publishers tend to bump up the price of the audiobooks based on its sales volume.